Hedz: Series 2

 In the second series, Hedz features several new characters and sketches in addition to returning ones.

 Top Gear: Instead of a car, Jeremy Clarkson reviews an ordinary household or office appliance, treating it like it is an authentic motor, much to Richard Hammond's despair as he is the only one that can see sense.
 Hammond eventually summons The Stig to run down Clarkson and end his humiliating reports.
 James May often appears wanting to have a go on what Clarkson is reviewing.

 Lord Alan Sugar hires a celebrity to be a substitute teacher, but ends up firing them due to the celebrity doing something they were told not to do.

-Ross Kemp Nature Trails: Ross Kemp attempts to show viewers how to use squirrels in day to day survival methods when lost in a forest, but his suggestions always disturb or endanger a squirrel, forcing them to take action against him and drag him away to parts unknown.
+Ross Kemp Nature Trails: Ross Kemp attempts to show viewers how to use squirrels in day-to-day survival methods when lost in a forest, but his suggestions always disturb or endanger a squirrel, forcing them to take action against him and drag him away to parts unknown.

 The Police Fruit and Vegetable Unit: Police officers PC Gav Matthew Horne and PC Smithy James Corden try to catch the elusive "Fruit and Vegetable Thief" (secretly Jamie Oliver) who has been stealing fruit and vegetables, but ends up giving them the slip.
 Later on, they have lunch at The Healthy Snacks Bar, where they compliment Jamie on the food he has made for them, claiming he got the ingredients from somewhere (when really they were from the fruit and vegetable that he stole earlier).
 He then proceeds to lie to them about the thief's whereabouts, causing them to leave the bar, in which he then giggles to the audience on how they'll never figure out who the thief really is.

-Fearne and Holly's World Tour: Fearne Cotton and Holly Willoughby are on a world tour, but they're too busy on their phones that they don't notice what is happening in the background like the Leaning Tower of Pisa taking off like a rocket.
+Fearne and Holly's World Tour: Fearne Cotton and Holly Willoughby are on a world tour, but they're too busy on their phones that they do not notice what is happening in the background like the Leaning Tower of Pisa taking off like a rocket.

 For Lady Gaga, she starts out going for a walk, until something falls on her head like a seagull or a piano, in which she will then cry about it, only for Gok Wan to appear to tell her that she actually looks fabulous, making her feel better as a result, much to the annoyance of the announcer.
 Usually her "new hat" often backfires on her, such as her "seagull hat" flying with her attached to it.

 The Ant and Dec sketch returns, but their location has been changed from a forest to a caravan park.